citusdata/citus_docs/installation/multi_machine_aws.rst

 **6. Login to the cluster**

-Once the cluster creation completes, you can immediately connect to the master node using SSH with username ec2-user and the keypair you filled in.
+Once the cluster creation completes, you can immediately connect to the coordinator node using SSH with username ec2-user and the keypair you filled in.
 For example:

 ::